Naturkosmetik

 3. Testing of ingredients and manufacturing processes

-The certification body checks the submitted documents and carries out a detailed analysis of the products.
-The following criteria are evaluated, among others:
+The certification body reviews the submitted documents and conducts a detailed analysis of the products.
+Among other criteria, the following are evaluated:

-No synthetic additives: Conventional chemical substances such as parabens, silicones, synthetic fragrances or dyes and preservatives must not be included in the products.
+No synthetic additives: Conventional chemical substances such as parabens, silicones, synthetic fragrances, dyes, and preservatives must not be included in the products.

-Environmental and social standards: Some certificates, such as Fair Trade, also check whether the company adheres to environmentally friendly cultivation methods and fair working conditions.
+Environmental and social standards: Some certificates, such as Fair Trade, also verify whether the company adheres to environmentally friendly farming methods and fair working conditions.

 4. Audit and on-site inspections

-It is often necessary for the certification body to have the company audited on site.
-The production facilities are checked to ensure that all documented procedures are also implemented in practice.
-It is checked whether all environmental and socially relevant standards are complied with.
+Often, the certification body is required to conduct an on-site audit of the company.
+This involves inspecting the production facilities to ensure that all documented procedures are being implemented in practice.
+It also monitors whether all environmental and social standards are being met.

 5. Receipt of the certificate

-If all requirements are met and the company has provided all the necessary evidence, the certificate is issued.
-The company receives the seal, which it can use on its products and in its communications.
+If all requirements are met and the company has provided all necessary evidence, the certificate is issued.
+The company receives the seal, which it may use on its products and in its communications.

 6. Monitoring and annual audits

-Certification is not a one-time affair.
-To ensure continuous quality and compliance with standards, certification is usually reviewed annually.
+Certification is not a one-time process.
+To ensure continuous quality and compliance with standards, certification is typically reviewed annually.
 This can be done by:

 7. Costs and time expenditure

-The certification process can take some time and involve costs.
+The certification process can be time-consuming and costly.
 These costs vary depending on the certification body and the size of the company.
-The testing fees, on-site audits and, if necessary, adjustments to production methods can require high investments.
-Nevertheless, many companies see the certificate as an important step to prove their quality and gain consumer trust.
+The testing fees, on-site audits, and, if necessary, adjustments to production methods can require significant investments.
+Nevertheless, many companies view the certificate as an important step to demonstrate their quality and gain consumer trust.

 Conclusion: The path to certification

 The path to certification in natural cosmetics requires careful preparation and a consistent alignment of company processes with high environmental and quality standards.
-Through certification, manufacturers can increase the credibility of their products and guarantee consumers that they are buying genuine natural cosmetics that meet certain ethical and ecological criteria.
+Through certification, manufacturers can increase the credibility of their products and assure consumers that they are purchasing genuine natural cosmetics that meet certain ethical and ecological criteria.

 Reading next